Samuel-Holmes/Library_Record_System/README.md

 # Library_Record_System

-## Video Demonstration Found in the Video's Folder of the Repository
+## Video Demonstration Found in the Video Folder of the Repository

 ### Overview